nfc-rfid-reader-sdk/ufr-doc/README.md

 ## Scope and guidelines

 uFR Series devices establish communication with host over D-Logic's serial communication protocol, which is described in separate document in this project folder.
 API reference sits on top of that protocol.
-Purpose of API is to provide much easier and faster programming, much more convenient fo developers.
+Purpose of API is to provide much easier and faster programming, much more convenient for developers.
 Many complex operations are summarized in few API functions.
 General directions:
 if your platform provides any type of serial or VCOM interface you can use API with our library.